-.global \start
+.global start

-indicates to the Assembler that the label \start is accessible outside the assembled object file.
+indicates to the Assembler that the label start is accessible outside the assembled object file.
 This label is the default label we use to indicate to the Linker program the beginning of the application program.

-The program illustrates how the .org and .word assembler directives can be used to load data items into specific memory locations.
-Also, note that we have not used a .org directive to specify the starting address of the program itself; hence, the assembled code will be loaded in memory starting at address 0.
+The program includes some sample data.
+It illustrates how the .word directive can be used to load data items into memory.
+The memory locations involved are those that follow the location occupied by the br instruction.
+Since we have not explicitly specified the starting address of the program itself, the assembled code will be loaded in memory starting at address 0.

-To execute the program in Figure 6 on Altera's DE2 board, it is necessary to implement a Nios II processor and its memory (which can be just the on-chip memory of the Cyclone II FPGA).
+To execute the program in Figure 6 on an Altera's DE-series board, it is necessary to implement a Nios II processor and its memory (which can be just the on-chip memory of the FPGA).
 Since the program includes the Multiply instruction, it cannot be executed on the economy version of the processor, because Nios II/e does not support the mul instruction.
 Either Nios II/s or Nios II/f processors can be used.

 The tutorial Introduction to the Altera SOPC Builder explains how a Nios II system can be implemented.
-The tutorial Altera Debug Client explains how an application program can be assembled, downloaded and executed on the DE2 board.
+The tutorial Altera Monitor Program explains how an application program can be assembled, downloaded and executed on a DE-series board.

-9 Exception Processing
+11 Exception Processing